 - Different people approaching the conflict situation, men or women, individuals or groups or people of diverse experience or backgrounds can sometimes help the situation.
 Most of all stay safe and deal with things as a group and community and call in help if you need Do not take unnecessary risks.

 - Make a collective commitment to hold people accountable for their behavior so that the organization can be a safe and nurturing place for all.
-Avoiding blaming and shaming does not mean letting unaccountable out of order behaviour continue.
-Challenge and question the behaviour.
+Avoiding blaming and shaming does not mean letting unaccountable out of order behavior continue.
+Challenge and question the behavior.

 - Make sure the SSP is displayed in 4 prominent places – eg entrance, cafe, toilets, library etc

 - 10.10 Reuse Reclaim – how to build the circular / sharing economy.
 Making it ‘the thing to do’, make it cool, this is the future sustainable norm.
 Set up a clear recycling / reuse system asap at beginning with these easily downloadable and printable signs template …